How to Keep Mice Out of Cars, RVs, Boats, Motorcycles & Farm Equipment – Naturally

 According to Magic Plant Farms, a flake versus a powder has more surface area, giving more surface area to the mouth: “When you bite into a flake, the pressure physically ruptures the remaining pepper cells, instantly releasing pockets of capsaicin onto your tongue.
 This is why flakes can feel hotter than powder, even if you are using the same weight or volume.”

 For the spiciest picks, you will want to consider Caroline Reaper Pepper, a super-hot chili developed in South Carolina.
 The California Reaper Pepper is not far behind, still in the development stages, but look for California Reaper Pepper Flakes to hit the market soon.
 And then of course there is Ghost Peppers.
+UPDATE: Shawn Woods, mouse pro, made a video using Carolina Reaper to repel mice, and it was a fail.

 The Carolina Reaper averages a scorching 1,640,000 units, with some tests showing peaks over 2.2 million.
 To put it into perspective, it’s 10 times more powerful than a habanero.
 Cayenne peppers typically range from 30,000 to 50,000 Scoville heat units (SHU) according to Chili Pepper Madness.